Bitcoin Whale — Input Parameters Guide

 • Window cleanup — outside the trading window all unfilled pendings are deleted, while open positions keep being managed by break-even / trailing.

-• Broker-aware trailing — the trailing stop is never set closer to price than the broker's minimum stop/freeze distance.
+• Broker-aware modifies — the SL modify used by break-even and trailing is never set closer to price than the broker's minimum stop/freeze distance, skips when price is within that distance of the TP, and learns a wider gap from any "invalid stops"/"frozen" reject.

 Educational tool.
 Test on a demo account and in the Strategy Tester before any live use; defaults are starting points, not recommendations.
 Point-based values are scaled to the symbol (on BTCUSD one point is a tiny fraction of price), so re-scale SL/TP/buffer/guard thresholds when moving to another instrument.